 In most “agile” methodologies the focus of WIP limits is on the system – the entire value chain.

-However the concept and value of WIP limits applies equally to the performance of individuals as it does to systems and teams.
+However, the concept and value of WIP limits apply equally to the performance of individuals as it does to systems and teams.

 Here are the core practices: